 Differences between adjustable and fixed rate loans

-With a fixed-rate loan, your monthly payment never changes for the life of your mortgage.
-The longer you pay, the more of your payment goes toward principal.
-The property tax and homeowners insurance will go up over time, but in general, payments on fixed rate loans change little over the life of the loan.
+A fixed-rate loan features a fixed payment for the entire duration of the mortgage.
+The property tax and homeowners insurance which are almost always part of the payment will go up over time, but generally, payment amounts on fixed rate loans change little over the life of the loan.

-You might choose a fixed-rate loan to lock in a low rate.
-Borrowers choose these types of loans when interest rates are low and they want to lock in at the lower rate.
-For homeowners who have an ARM now, refinancing with a fixed-rate loan can provide more monthly payment stability.
-If you have an Adjustable Rate Mortgage (ARM) now, we can assist you in locking a fixed-rate at the best rate currently available.
-Call Acceptance Capital Mortgage Corporation at (337) 453-0012 to discuss how we can help.
+Borrowers can choose a fixed-rate loan to lock in a low rate.
+Borrowers choose these types of loans when interest rates are low and they wish to lock in the lower rate.
+If you have an Adjustable Rate Mortgage (ARM) now, refinancing into a fixed-rate loan can provide more consistency in monthly payments.
+If you currently have an Adjustable Rate Mortgage (ARM), we'd love to help you lock in a fixed-rate at a favorable rate.
+Call Acceptance Capital Mortgage Corporation at (337) 453-0012 to discuss your situation with one of our professionals.

-ARMs most often feature the lowest rates at the beginning of the loan.
-They provide the lower rate from a month to ten years.
+ARMs usually start out at a very low rate that may increase as the loan ages.
 You've probably read about 5/1 or 3/1 ARMs.
-For these loans, the introductory rate is set for three or five years.
+In these loans, the introductory rate is fixed for three or five years.
 It then adjusts every year.
-These loans are fixed for 3 or 5 years, then adjust.
-These loans are best for borrowers who anticipate moving within three or five years.
-These types of adjustable rate loans most benefit people who plan to move before the loan adjusts.
+These types of loans are fixed for a certain number of years (3 or 5), then adjust after the initial period.
+Loans like this are often best for borrowers who anticipate moving within three or five years.
+These types of adjustable rate programs benefit people who will sell their house or refinance before the loan adjusts.

-Most people who choose ARMs choose them when they want to get lower introductory rates and don't plan to remain in the house for any longer than the initial low-rate period.
-ARMs can be risky if property values go down and borrowers are unable to sell or refinance their loan.
+Most people who choose ARMs choose them because they want to get lower introductory rates and do not plan on staying in the home for any longer than the initial low-rate period.
+ARMs can be risky when housing prices go down because homeowners could be stuck with rates that go up when they can't sell or refinance at the lower property value.